 Have you set your Thanksgiving Table yet?
 Since we painted our dining room navy earlier this year, I decided to also try a new color combination for our table.
 Before the navy, the room was red for many years.
 Now that we made the change, I am loving all the new options I have for decorating with navy!

 Since I was inspired by the navy on the walls, I decided to add a touch of navy to the table.
+(In case you were wondering, the wall color is Sherwin Williams – Naval.)

-Recently, I found these navy napkins at World Market and thought they would be perfect for my table.
+Recently, I found these navy napkins at World Market and thought they would be perfect for my Thanksgiving table.

-Not only will they work for my Thanksgiving table but I know I’ll be using them in the spring and summer.
+Not only will they work for my Thanksgiving table setting but I know I’ll be using them in the spring and summer.

 Since I still had some white pumpkins lingering around from my fall decorating, I added them to each place setting.